 Selecting a donor

-Once you (the recipient) decide if you will or will not share a donor, it is time to select a donor.
-At Shady Grove Fertility, our goal is to make the selection process as smooth as possible for our patients.
-One way in which we do this is that all of our donors have been through rigorous screening before they ever appear in our donor database.
-They have already undergone medical, psychological, and genetic screening, ensuring for our patients that the eggs they will receive have the optimal chances for success.
+At Shady Grove Fertility, our goal is to make the donor selection process as smooth as possible for our patients.
+All of our donors have been through rigorous screening before they appear in our donor database.
+They have already undergone medical, psychological, and genetic screening, ensuring that the eggs our patients receive have the optimal chances for success.

 Our donor team deidentifies applicants but ensures transparency in the process, and the donor database provides patients with a wealth of information.
-Each donor has a profile featuring demographic characteristics (eye color, race, ethnicity, etc.) and childhood photos, and 70 percent will include adult photos.
-The profile will also have the donor’s individual and family health history, her likes and interests, and a personal essay about her motivation to donate.
+Each donor has a profile featuring demographic characteristics (eye color, race, ethnicity, etc.) and childhood photos, and 95 percent will include adult photos.
+The profile also contains the donor’s individual and family health history, likes and interests, and a personal essay about their motivation to donate.

 Some patients do not always find the right donor in our database.
-These patients (and any of our donor patients) also have access to Donor Egg Bank USA’s frozen donor egg bank, a vast database of donors with the ability to ship eggs all over the country, without presenting any risk to the eggs themselves.
+These patients (and any of our donor patients) also have access to Donor Egg Bank USA and Fairfax Egg Bank, vast databases of donors with the ability to ship eggs all over the country, without presenting any risk to the eggs themselves.
 This provides our patients with a multitude of options when making this important decision.

 Additionally, some recipients may opt for a directed/known donor (i.e., a friend or family member) or go through an agency.
 In either instance, donors will still undergo the same medical and psychological screening as donors recruited by Shady Grove Fertility.

 Once a patient has chosen their SGF egg donor, they will pay a flat fee and receive six eggs from a single egg donor, including access to both fresh and previously frozen eggs.
 Patients can secure additional eggs at a per-egg cost.
 SGF guarantees at least one blastocyst embryo for eligible patients.